spinogrizz/deckfs/README.md

 ## Overview

-stream-deck-fs provides a simple, filesystem-based interface for configuring and controlling Elgato Stream Deck devices on Linux.
+deckfs provides a simple, filesystem-based interface for configuring and controlling Elgato Stream Deck devices on Linux.
 Instead of requiring a GUI application, it monitors a directory structure where each numbered folder corresponds to a Stream Deck button.

 ## Features